SchemaPlus/schema_plus_core/README.md

   * `index.name` - the index name
   * `index.columns` - the columns that are in the index
-  * `index.options` - an optional string containing the options for the index
+  * `index.options` - a hash containing the options for the column
-  * `index.add_option(option)` - adds an option to the current string, separating with a "," if the current set isn't blank

 #### Schema Dump Middleware stacks